 - 1/3 cup of barbecue sauce, preferably Sweet Bourbon Maple Sauce for basting, more for serving

-When ready to cook, preheat grill, grill pan, or skillet.
-If using skillet, use about a tablespoon oil, if using grilling method, brush grates with oil.
+When ready to cook, preheat grill, grill pan, or skillet over medium-high heat.
+If using a skillet, use about a tablespoon oil, if using either grilling method, brush grates with oil.

-Pat pork chops dry and add to grill or pan.
-Using a brush, slather topside using the 1/3 cup barbecue sauce.
-Cook for three minutes and turn, brushing the top side again with sauce.
+Pat pork chops dry and add to skillet, grill, or grill pan.
+Using a brush, slather topside using some of the 1/3 cup barbecue sauce.
+Cook for three minutes and turn, brushing the “new” top side with sauce.
 Continue to cook 2 to 3 minutes more, to desired doneness, brushing with additional sauce as desired.
 Discard the remainder of this sauce.

 You know I’ll be bringing this to our Throwback Thursday #37 Link Party, hosted by Quinn of Dad What’s for Dinner, Meaghan of 4 Sons are Us, Alli of Tornadough, Carlee from Cooking with Carlee and Moi!
 That’s right – me!